-Many organizations, motivated or pushed to prove that their programs work, have developed M&E systems that are too big, leaving staff with more data than they can manage.
-In addition, the data that are available often resemble a “box-ticking” exercise, failing to provide the information needed to support decisions, learning, and improvement.
-For other organizations, data collection efforts are too small, providing little to no information about program performance, let alone their impact on people’s lives.
-Even organizations with credible impact measurement often lack data that really gets at why and how their programs perform as they do—evidence which could be used to improve operational decisions in a timely way.
+Many organizations, pushed to prove that their programs work, have developed M&E systems that burden staff, collecting more data than they can manage and failing to support decision-making.
+For other organizations, data collection efforts are too limited, providing little to no information about program performance.
+Even organizations with credible impact measurements often lack data that gets at why their programs perform as they do and how to improve them.